oleggrishechkin/react-tagged-state/README.md

 ### Computed

-Create a computed by calling `createComputed` with selector.
+Create a computed by calling `createComputed` with selector:

 ```typescript jsx
 import {